johanwiden/i3-sway-switch-window/README.md

   - pip install i3ipc
     This is a package dependency
   - pip install psutil
     This is a package dependency
+  - pip install pyyaml
+    This is a package dependency
   - pip install build
     This is the tool to build the package.